umine-io/ProMiner/更新claymore版本说明.md

 #Step 2.

-##unzip the file and rename the folder name to 'calymore'.
+##unzip the file and rename the folder name to 'claymore'.

 #Step 3.